wizecore/graylog2-plugin-output-syslog/README.md

 ## How to use

-- Download `graylog2-output-syslog-VERSION.jar` from releases and put inside plugins folder
+- Download `graylog-output-syslog-VERSION.jar` from releases and put inside plugins folder
 - Restart Graylog server
 - Create a new output globally or attached to a stream.